jeffreypriebe/keystone-images-docs/README.md

 For further discussion, see other files:
 - [Source Code Notes and Breadcrumbs](SOURCE-NOTES.md)
 - [OPTIONS.md](OPTIONS.md)
+- [Lionite Images plugin review](lionite-images/15-07-JP-Review.md): interesting to see a simple plugin setup.

 ## Keystone Code, Issues, and PRs